Carlisle Pubs

 London & NW Railway Inn, James St., closed in 1938.

 Malt Shovel, Rickergate.
-Added 2006 - closed as a pub (when?) and re-opened as an Italian restaurant.
+Added 2006 - closed as a pub in 2003 and re-opened as an Italian restaurant.
 Thanks to Tom Seabury.

 Maltsters Arms, John Street, Caldewgate.
 Closed and demolished in 2004.